tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

  - [32*8](http://www.32x8.com/index.html)
  - Or Manually using K-Map logic

-We want to animate the input to new view layout when either `editingMode` or `value != ""` or both is true else we have a normal view
+We want to animate the input to a new view layout when either `editingMode` or `value != ""` or both is true else we have a normal view